bparanj/crystal/computer/electronics/design/rc-circuit.md

 4. We run a transient analysis simulation for 1 second with 1ms steps.
 5. We extract time and voltage data from the simulation results.
 6. We plot the results using Matplotlib.
-7. Finally, we print some key values, including the time constant and voltages at specific times.
+7. Finally, we print some key values,  the time constant and voltages at specific times.

 To run this simulation: